N=2 supersymmetric dynamics for pedestrians: Higgs branches and hyperk ahler manifolds

 \subsection{The hyperk\"ahler quotient}

 Let us come back to the study of the Higgs branch.
 The equations defining it were given in Sec.~\ref{sec:classicalvac} for the case of $\SU(N)$ gauge theory with $N_f$ flavors, see \eqref{Feq} and \eqref{tripleteq}.
 Let us write them down for the general case.
+In this subsection we set all the mass parameters of the hypermultiplets to zero.

 Consider an $\cN{=}2$ gauge theory with gauge group $G$ and a hypermultiplet $(Q^i,\tilde Q_i)$ in the representation $R$.
 Here the index $i=1,\ldots,\dim R$ is for the hypermultiplet and we use the index $a=1,\ldots,\dim G$ for the adjoint representation.
 The Higgs branch is given by where $T^a{}_i^j$ is the matrix of the algebra of $G$ in the representation $R$.